calculix/cae/README.md

 - During keyword's edit parse arguments and pass them to Dialog.
 - Settings Dialog: add buttons to Pathes to open files.

+- Invent some kind of Python API for CAE or use pycalculix.
 - Python code (*PYTHON keyword) in the INP_code for step repetition and other kind of model generation.
-Invent some kind of Python API for CAE.

 - treeView: import certain keyword with descendants (tree branch) from INP-file.
 - treeView: show implementations only.